Half a year into the pandemic and millions of people are unemployed: Congress must provide relief

 Another 1.5 million people applied for unemployment insurance (UI) benefits last week.
 That includes 860,000 people who applied for regular state UI and 659,000 who applied for Pandemic Unemployment Assistance (PUA).
 PUA is the federal program for workers who are not eligible for regular unemployment insurance, like gig workers.
 It provides up to 39 weeks of benefits, but it is set to expire at the end of this year.

 Department of Labor (DOL) data suggest that right now, 31.5 million workers are either on unemployment benefits or have applied recently and are waiting to get approved (see Figure A).
-But importantly, that number is a substantial overestimate for at least two reasons: (1) Initial claims for regular state UI and PUA should be non-overlapping—that is how DOL has directed state agencies to report them—but some individuals are erroneously being counted as being in both programs; (2) Some states are including retroactive payments in their continuing PUA claims, which would also lead to double counting (this story does a great job of explaining this).
+But importantly, that number is a substantial overestimate for at least two reasons: (1) initial claims for regular state UI and PUA should be nonoverlapping—that is how DOL has directed state agencies to report them—but some individuals are erroneously being counted as being in both programs; and (2) some states are including retroactive payments in their continuing PUA claims, which would also lead to double-counting (this story does a great job of explaining this).
 The bottom line is that we truly don’t know exactly how many people are receiving unemployment insurance benefits right now.
-That is both bonkers, and a harsh reminder that we need to invest heavily in our data infrastructure.
+That is both bonkers and a harsh reminder that we need to invest heavily in our data infrastructure.

-DOL numbers indicate that 31.5 million workers are either receiving unemployment benefits or have applied and are waiting to see if they will get benefits: But caution, this is an overestimate due to reporting issues (see below), September 12, 2020
+DOL numbers indicate that 31.5 million workers are either receiving unemployment benefits or have applied and are waiting to see if they will get benefits (as of September 12, 2020): *But caution, this is an overestimate due to reporting issues (see below)*

 |Regular state UI: Continued claims||Regular state UI: Initial claims||PUA: Continued claims||PUA: Initial claims||Other programs (mostly PEUC, STC, and EB)||Total|

 Click here for notes.